Deutherius/VGB/README.md

 ## How does it work?

 ### In theory
 GBC works by taking a "regular" bed mesh that works for you the best, finding its min-max range, and comparing any freshly taken bed mesh to that.
 Negative of the difference of min-max ranges is the new global Z offset adjustment.
 VGB uses the same principle, but the "freshly taken bed meshes" have to be available for any temperature of the printer during a print.
-Since the bimetallic bowing effect is linear, we can take two bed meshes at different temperatures and calculate a linear coefficient for each point of the mesh.
-With these coefficients and a base mesh, we can extrapoalte and apply a mesh for *any* printer temperature at *any* time.
+Since the bimetallic bowing effect is linear with temperature, we can take two bed meshes at different temperatures and calculate a linear coefficient for each point of the mesh.
+With these coefficients and a base mesh, we can extrapolate and apply a mesh for *any* printer temperature at *any* time.

 #### Hang on - this works?
 Yes!
 Scroll all the way to the bottom for more info.